 The bay window will be comprised of either three or five facets.
-The facets give the appearance that the side is curved.
+The glass facets give the appearance that the side is curved.

-The replacement conservatory roof cost for a Victorian conservatory are of course higher than that of a lean-to conservatory, because of the curved side.
+The replacement conservatory roof cost for a Victorian conservatory is of course higher than that of a lean-to conservatory, because of the curved side.
 The roof on the curved side needs triangular panels, the amount of triangular panels depends on the number of facets in the bay.

-The replacement conservatory roof cost for a Victorian conservatory roof with polycarbonate roof system (4000mm x 4000mm) would be roughly between £4,450 and £5,150.
+The replacement conservatory roof cost for a Victorian conservatory roof with a polycarbonate roof system (4000mm x 4000mm) would be roughly between £4,450 and £5,150.

 For a Victorian replacement conservatory roof of a similar size with a glass roof, the replacement conservatory roof cost is £4,800 to £5,530.

 The Edwardian conservatory is easily recognised by its characteristic pitched roof.
 The stunning pitched roof is made up of inclined planes of varying pitches that meet at their highest points at the ridge, forming an inverted V shape.

 One advantage of an Edwardian conservatory roof replacement is that the angle of the pitch can be altered to change the height of the roof to suit…

 The replacement conservatory roof cost for an Edwardian roof with polycarbonate panels (4000mm x 4000mm) would be roughly between £4,500 to £5,230.